-ETS and Auxiliary Services have launched a new transportation section of the CCA Portal, to help the CCA community navigate the many public and private transportation options available for commuting to school and work.
+Technology Services and Auxiliary Services have launched a new transportation section of the CCA Portal, to help the CCA community navigate the many public and private transportation options available for commuting to school and work.

 New transportation content available on the Portal includes:

 - Intercampus shuttle schedule (including the next shuttle departure closest to you)